See the pkgdown site at norskregnesentral.github.io/shapr/ for a complete introduction with examples and documentation of the package.

 With shapr

-version 1.0.0 (GitHub only, Nov 2024) and version 1.0.1 (CRAN, Jan 2025), the package was subject to a major update, providing a full restructuring of the code based, and a full suit of new functionality, including:
+version 1.0.0 (GitHub only, Nov 2024) and version 1.0.1 (CRAN, Jan 2025), the package underwent a major update, providing a full restructuring of the code base, and a full suite of new functionality, including:

 - Iterative Shapley value estimation with convergence detection